Solution of System of Linear Fractional Differential Equations with Modified Derivative of Jumarie Type

 Case –I

-For real and distinct roots and
+For real and distinct roots and, we write

 The solution of (2.1) is